jungaretti/dotfiles/README.md

 ### Install (These) Dotfiles

 Clone this repo and install my dotfiles using `./install`.
-I use [Dotbot](https://github.com/anishathalye/dotbot) to manage my dotfiles; it's an elegant and simple solution that works well for me.
+I use [Dotbot](https://github.com/anishathalye/dotbot) to manage my dotfiles.
+It's an elegant and simple solution that works well for me.

 ```sh
 gh repo clone jungaretti/dotfiles